Water Sign (Chris Rea album)

-Water Sign is the fifth studio album by British singer-songwriter Chris Rea, released in 1983.
+Water Sign is the fifth studio album by British singer-songwriter Chris Rea, released in March 1983.
 The album reached No. 64 on the UK Albums Chart.
 "I Can Hear Your Heartbeat" was released as a single, initially peaking on the UK Singles Chart at No. 60, while a re-recorded version for Rea's 1988 compilation album, New Light Through Old Windows, reached No. 74.
 The album contained three singles which includes several non-album B-sides.
 Water Sign reached No. 36 in New Zealand.
 It sold well in Ireland, prompting Rea to mount an extensive tour there, which marked the beginning of an upswing in the musician's fortunes.